LoganMac8/vendor-risk-portfolio/docs/What-a-Vendor-Risk-Analyst-Does.md

 # What a Vendor Risk Analyst Does
-_A practical explanation of the role, written from experience_
+A practical explanation of the role

-Vendor Risk Analysts play a key part in protecting an organization from security, privacy, and operational risks introduced by third-party vendors.
-Whether a company uses a cloud service, billing provider, software platform, or specialized tool, someone has to evaluate that vendor’s security posture before any data is shared.
+Vendor Risk Analysts help protect an organization from security, privacy, and operational risks introduced by third party vendors.
+Any time a company uses a cloud service, payment provider, software platform, or niche tool, someone needs to evaluate that vendor's security posture before data is shared.

-This overview explains what Vendor Risk Analysts actually do day-to-day and how they help keep organizations safe.
+This overview explains what Vendor Risk Analysts typically do day to day and how they contribute to a stronger risk posture.

----

-## 📌 1.
-Review Vendors Before They’re Approved
+## 1. Review Vendors Before Approval

-Before a company signs a contract, Vendor Risk Analysts perform due diligence to determine whether the vendor is safe to use.
+Before a contract is signed, Vendor Risk Analysts perform due diligence to determine whether a vendor is safe to use.

-This usually includes reviewing:
+Typical evidence includes:

 - SOC 2 reports
 - ISO 27001 certifications
 - Security questionnaires
-- Pen test summaries
+- Penetration test summaries
 - Architecture diagrams
 - Data flow explanations

-The goal is to understand **how the vendor protects data** and whether they meet the organization’s minimum security requirements.
+The goal is to understand how the vendor protects data and whether they meet the organization's minimum security requirements.

----

-## 📌 2.
-Identify Risks and Gaps
+## 2. Identify Risks and Gaps

-Once evidence is collected, analysts look for risks such as:
+After gathering evidence, the analyst reviews it for potential risks, such as:

-- Weak access control practices
+- Weak access control
-- Missing or incomplete logging
+- Limited or missing logging
 - Delayed patching
-- Unclear data retention processes
+- Unclear data retention or deletion processes
 - Lack of MFA
 - Outdated policies
-- Dependency on risky subservice providers
+- Heavy dependence on high risk subservice providers

-Analysts document these findings and assess their **likelihood** and **impact** to form a clear risk rating.
+These findings are documented along with an assessment of likelihood and impact to form a clear risk rating.

----

-## 📌 3.
-Request Remediation When Needed
+## 3. Request Remediation When Needed

-If the vendor has gaps that could impact security, the analyst recommends or requests specific actions, such as:
+If gaps are identified, the analyst recommends or requests specific improvements.
+Examples include:

 - Enabling MFA
 - Encrypting data at rest
-- Completing overdue access reviews
+- Completing overdue access or permissions reviews
-- Updating policies
+- Updating or formalizing security policies
-- Improving monitoring coverage
+- Expanding monitoring coverage

-The goal isn’t to reject vendors — it’s to help them meet security standards.
+The goal is not to reject every vendor with a gap, but to help them come into alignment with the organization's standards.

----

-## 📌 4.
-Explain Security Risks in Plain Language
+## 4. Communicate Risk in Plain Language

-A big part of the job is summarizing risks in a way that non-technical stakeholders can understand.
+A large part of the role is explaining security risks in a way that non technical stakeholders can understand.

-Vendor Risk Analysts often communicate with:
+Vendor Risk Analysts often work with:

-- Procurement teams
+- Procurement
 - Legal
+- Business owners
 - Engineering
-- Business owners
 - Leadership

-These teams rely on the analyst’s assessment to make final decisions.

-Good Vendor Risk Analysts can translate technical findings into **clear, actionable recommendations**.
+These groups rely on the analyst's written summaries and recommendations to make final decisions.
+Good Vendor Risk Analysts can translate technical findings into clear, business friendly language.

----

-## 📌 5.
-Monitor High-Risk Vendors Over Time
+## 5. Monitor High Risk Vendors Over Time
-The work doesn’t stop after vendor approval.
-Vendors are re-evaluated on a regular basis (often annually or semi-annually).

-Monitoring includes:
+Review does not end once a vendor is approved.
+Vendors are re evaluated periodically, especially those classified as high risk.

+Ongoing monitoring can include:

 - Tracking remediation progress
-- Reviewing updated SOC 2 or ISO certifications
+- Reviewing updated SOC 2 or ISO reports
-- Checking for changes in services, systems, or data usage
+- Monitoring for incidents or public breach notifications
-- Watching for incidents or breaches
+- Reviewing scope changes or new services

-This helps catch new risks early and ensures the vendor continues to meet security expectations.
+This ongoing view helps catch new risks early and ensures the vendor continues to meet expectations.

----

-## 📌 6.
-Maintain Vendor Risk Documentation
+## 6. Maintain Vendor Risk Documentation

-To keep the program organized and audit-ready, analysts maintain consistent records, including:
+Analysts maintain organized and audit ready records, including:

 - Risk assessments
 - Due diligence notes
-- Vendor questionnaires
+- Questionnaires and responses
 - Approval or rejection decisions
 - Remediation tracking
-- Vendor tiering information
+- Vendor tiering or criticality classifications

-Good documentation is essential for internal audits, external auditors, and operational transparency.
+Good documentation is important for internal audits, external reviews, and general transparency.

----

-## 📌 7.
-Support the Overall Third-Party Risk Program
+## 7. Support and Improve the Third Party Risk Program

-Vendor Risk Analysts also help build and improve the processes used for third-party risk management by contributing to:
+Vendor Risk Analysts often help refine and scale the overall program by contributing to:

 - Policies and procedures
-- Vendor intake workflows
+- Vendor intake forms and workflows
 - Questionnaires and scoring models
-- Risk heatmaps
+- Risk dashboards and heatmaps
-- Contract language templates
+- Contract language guidance for security requirements
 - Internal training materials

-This ensures the program matures over time and scales as the company grows.

----
+As the company grows, these processes need adjustment and improvement, and analysts are often close enough to the work to see what needs to change.

-## 💡 Why This Role Matters
+## Why This Role Matters

-Organizations depend heavily on third-party vendors.
-If one of those vendors experiences a breach, outage, or data leak, it can directly impact the business.
+Organizations depend heavily on third party vendors.
+If a critical vendor has a security incident, outage, or data leak, the impact can be direct and significant.

-Vendor Risk Analysts help prevent:
+Vendor Risk Analysts help reduce the chance and impact of:

 - Data exposure
 - Downtime
-- Compliance violations
+- Compliance failures
 - Financial loss
-- Reputational damage
+- Reputational harm

-It’s a role that blends technical knowledge, critical thinking, communication skills, and a strong understanding of security frameworks.

----

-## Summary
-Vendor Risk Analysts ensure that companies make safe and informed decisions about the vendors they rely on.
-By reviewing security documentation, identifying risks, recommending remediation, and monitoring vendors over time, analysts play a key role in maintaining a strong security posture and reducing supply chain risk.
+By reviewing security documentation, identifying risks, recommending remediation, and continuously monitoring vendors, Vendor Risk Analysts play a central role in maintaining a strong overall security posture and managing supply chain risk.